abdullahayub/Automation-Data-Flows/README.md

 🔸 File Management: Aautomation of file and folder operations, ensuring your documents are always organized without manual intervention.

 🔸 Outlook Automation: Discover how to automate your email tasks with Outlook.

+🔸 Excel Chart Creation with Co-pilot: Explore the innovative use of Co-pilot to automate the creation of Excel charts, turning data visualization into a simple, quick task.

 **Input File**